alk224/akutils-v1.2/README.md

 **Updating:**

 If (when) I make useful changes, I will push them to the repo.
-To benefit from these changes, navigate to your akutils directory and type:
+To benefit from these changes, execute:

-     git pull
+     akutils update

 After this, check your configuration: